Muzietto/geiesmonads/README.md

 - The chainable maybe monad is a re-elaboration of old code of mine, written in Java and available [at my blog](http://faustinelli.wordpress.com/2010/07/27/example-maybe-monad-in-java)

-- My original contribution (chainable state monad) is a truly cool thing.
+- My original contribution (the chainable state monad) is a truly cool thing.

 I am in debt with: